bleetube/satstack/ansible/playbooks/containers/mempool/README.md

 * Switch to using container names instead of exposing a port for inter-container communication.
 I [opened an issue](https://github.com/containers/ansible-podman-collections/issues/604) in an effort to figure this out.

 * The containers still fail to build from source using `docker-compose build`, so I need to figure out what else they need.

+* systemd won't see containers that are already running and we must use "state: present|started" in order to use recreate.
+Recreate was required for changes to mempool_config to take effect.